 On 22 December 2021, the VREG published the distribution grid tariffs for 2022.
 These tariffs for electricity and gas, which determine the Allowed Income of the DSOs, are lower than in 2021.
 This decrease was made possible by government decisions on the sale of GEC, charging for public service obligations and the transformation of federal surcharges into special excise duties.

-From 1 July 2022, tariffs for electricity will be based on capacity with the tariff largely based on the average highest monthly power instead of the kWh consumed per year.
+From 1 July 2022, tariffs for electricity would be based on capacity with the tariff largely based on the average highest monthly power instead of the kWh consumed per year (delayed to 1 January 2023).